fishsticks89/hw-topics-design-for-game/DESIGN.md

    - Movement: Each player can control their paddle using arbitrary keyboard keys
    - Restart: There is a button in the top left that allows users to restart the game
    - Scoring: A point is added to a player's score when the ball exits the field on their side.
 The player with the lowest score is winning
    - Bouncing: When the ball hits a paddle: It bounces.
+It has an initial random direction and constant velocity, and maintains this velocity throughout the game.

 Mockup:
 ![Mockup](https://i.imgur.com/xSdu1SM.png)